-The Doctoral Program in the School of Criminology and Criminal Justice (SCCJ) of the University of Nebraska Omaha (UNO) emphasizes criminology and criminal justice theory, research, and policy.
+The Doctoral Program in the School of Criminology and Criminal Justice (SCCJ) of the University of Nebraska at Omaha (UNO) emphasizes criminology and criminal justice theory, research, and policy.
 The program focuses on training students in the full measure of the research process from generating an idea to data collection/analyses to creating a research product.
 The SCCJ PhD also has a direct emphasis on training students to be effective instructors.
 The program is designed to produce highly skilled criminology and criminal justice faculty members as well as agency researchers and administrators.
 There are three main components to the SCCJ Doctoral program: (1) required and elective classes, (2) comprehensive examinations, and (3) a dissertation.
-The doctoral program also requires the successful completion of a teaching practicum, which involves having students take a course that focuses on teaching and serving as the instructor of record for two courses.
+An overview of the program milestones is provided in Appendix A. The doctoral program also provides students with an opportunity to complete a teaching practicum, which involves having students take a course that focuses on teaching and serving as the instructor of record in courses.